 - If you demean or criticize what others have said, you will risk insulting those you hope to influence.

 - If you are telling others what they should do, you are likely to raise resentment.

 - If you stick doggedly to your ideas, regardless of the feedback it generates, you will likely be viewed as inflexible.

 These examples are evidence of excessive ego.
 Some co-workers will think you are all about yourself, gaining points over them, and advancing your career at their expense.
 They may attribute your leadership efforts to arrogance, vanity, and self-importance.
 Such attributes will likely undermine your leadership efforts.

-In our book, Triple Crown Leadership, we make the distinction between “head” and “heart.”
+In our book, Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, we make the distinction between “head” and “heart.”
 “Head” qualities consist of your knowledge, skills, and expertise based on your intelligence, education, and experience.
 Your head qualities are expressed in “what” you say in your leadership efforts.
 Equally, or even more important than “what” you say, is “how” you say it.
 How you express your leadership efforts is a reflection of your “heart” qualities.
 Heart is your character, integrity, will, passion, courage, trustworthiness, and humility.
 Heart is a reflection of your moral compass.

 No matter what you say in your leadership efforts, if how you say it gives the impression of excessive ego, a lack of character, or untrustworthiness, then your leadership efforts are likely to fail.